Administrative Report to the Governor

-The Department of Banking (DOB) is the primary state regulator for state chartered banks and credit unions, securities, and consumer credit.
+The Department of Banking (DOB) is the primary state regulator for state-chartered banks and credit unions, securities, and consumer credit.
 Its mission is to protect users of financial services from unlawful or improper practices by ensuring regulated entities and individuals adhere to state banking, consumer credit and securities laws.
 We accomplish this through regular, thorough, and cost-effective examinations of the entities we supervise.
-The Department also engages the public and other stakeholders through a variety of media platforms, educational outreach initiatives, and press communications.
+The Department also engages the public and other stakeholders (including elected officials) through a variety of media platforms, educational outreach initiatives, and press communications.

 The Department of Banking is responsible for the regulation and examination of financial institutions and various related entities who are, or are required to be, chartered, licensed or registered by the state.
 The Banking Commissioner is charged with administering the banking and credit union laws of the state as well as the laws regarding securities and business opportunities.
 The Banking Commissioner also administers the Truth-in-Lending Act and other consumer credit laws (mortgage, student loan servicers, consumer collection, money transmission, etc.) and a major portion of the law concerning rental security deposits.

 The Department's customers include the general public, representatives of the public, regulated entities, researchers, and consultants.
 Connecticut residents benefit broadly from agency activities, which protect their funds in depository institutions, offer important investor and consumer protections, assist in dispute resolution and provide helpful educational resources and information.